Rhyd-Lewis/gcol-article/article.md

     <img src="images/complete6-edge-sq.png">
     <img src="images/HoG-1347-edge-sq.png">
     <img src="images/HoG-1122-edge-sq.png">
-    <p>*Optimal edge colorings for, respectively, a complete graph
-on six nodes, the Thomassen graph, and the great rhombicosidodecahedral graph.*</p>
 </div>

+*Optimal edge colorings for, respectively, a complete graph on six nodes, the Thomassen graph, and the great rhombicosidodecahedral graph.*

 Edge coloring has applications in the construction of sports leagues, where a set of teams are required to play each other over a series of